ethitter/Taxonomy-Dropdown-Widget/readme.txt

 Using the `taxonomy_dropdown_widget()` function, users can generate dropdowns for use outside of the included widget.

+**Only use version 2.2 or higher with WordPress 4.2 and later releases.** WordPress 4.2 changed how taxonomy information is stored in the database, which directly impacts this plugin's include/exclude term functionality.

 This plugin was formerly known as the `Tag Dropdown Widget`.
 It was completely rewritten for version 2.0.

 **Follow and contribute to development on GitHub at https://github.com/ethitter/Taxonomy-Dropdown-Widget.**